mark-ruddy/neurorecovery/report/report_neurorecovery.md

 The project management for the NeuroRecovery app will be set by phases.
 Phases in this report are intended to mean sets of related work to achieve a goal.

 ### Setup Tilt CI/CD with Kubernetes Phase
 The goal of the setup phase is to have Tilt CI/CD running for the three microservices as early as possible in the apps development.
 The microservices at this point should have the minimum code required to deploy with basic interaction.
-The expected basic interaction of the backend server for example will be to have one HTTP endpoint developed which interacts with MongoDB.
+The expected basic interaction of the backend server for example will be to have one HTTP endpoint developed which interacts with MongoDB:

 ![Frontend To Backend](images/diagrams/frontend_to_backend.png)